eumendoza/polymerFilmsApp/README.md

-# polymerFilmsApp
+# PolyFilms and Series
-Films App with Polymer
+Simple Films and Series App developed with Polymer